 Eczema is a common condition and can appear anywhere on the body.
 It can cause swelling, dryness, and skin discoloration.
 This skin discoloration will appear differently on different skin tones.

-Eczema can look different on different skin tones.
-In this article, learn about what eczema looks like on black skin, as well as how to diagnose and treat it.
+This article covers what eczema looks like on skin of color, as well as how to diagnose and treat it.

-Eczema is an umbrella term that describes several common skin conditions that affect people with any skin tone.
+Eczema is an umbrella term that describes several common skin conditions.

 These conditions include:

 - nummular eczema

 - seborrheic dermatitis

 All forms of eczema can cause skin inflammation, dryness, and itchiness.
 People may have more than one type of eczema simultaneously.